- Online Training

-Whether you desire to provide nutritional counseling as part of your program or just want to be more confident in the answers you provide those who happen to seek your advice, here are some things to consider when it comes to giving nutrition advice as a strength and conditioning coach.
+Whether you desire to provide nutritional counseling as part of your program or just want to be more confident in the answers you provide those who happen to seek your advice, here are some things to consider when it comes to navigating nutrition as a strength coach or conditioning coach.

 Understand Your Scope

 Every strength coaching and personal training certification is different and each offers varying degrees of nutrition knowledge as part of their certification process ranging from very little to quite in-depth.
 However, outside of the protected titles of registered dietician, dietician, nutritionist, and several others depending on the state, you can only legally provide nutritional recommendations to a certain extent.
 Drug and supplement suggestions, advising specific diet protocols, or the diagnosis of a particular condition or deficiency in your role as a strength coach might not just be risky, but also illegal.